DWAK-ATTK/install-edge/README.md

 # Usage
 ONLY FOR WINDOWS.
-Commend-line tool.
+Commend-line tool to download and install MS Edge, Mozilla FireFox, and/or Google Chrome.

 ```
 Flags: